-This has led to the Novation Launchkey series in particular to become one of the more lauded MIDI controllers on the market today.
+This has led to the Novation Launchkey series in particular, becoming one of the more lauded MIDI controllers on the market today.
 First, the Novation Launchkey 49 MK2 comes with a fairly impressive touchpad at this price point.

-Aside from the fact that it provides 16 pads, they are also lighted with a wider RGB range than most MIDI controller touchpads.
+Aside from providing 16 pads, they are also lighted with a wider RGB range than most budget MIDI controller touchpads.
 However, they are also somewhat small compared to competitors’ pads and arranged in a line rather than a square.

 Moreover, the keys use a synth action and feel flimsy — a trend that seems to permeate the product as a whole.

 Despite its flaws, this is still the best 49-key MIDI we recommend when it comes to overall value.